MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/dfsn/Get-DfsnFolderTarget.md

 You can specify a DFS namespace folder path to see all the targets for that path.
 You can specify a namespace path and a target path to see settings for a particular target.

-For more information about DFS namespaces, see Overview of DFS Namespaceshttp://technet.microsoft.com/library/cc730736 (http://technet.microsoft.com/library/cc730736) on TechNet.
+For more information about DFS namespaces, see [DFS Namespaces overview](https://docs.microsoft.com/windows-server/storage/dfs-namespaces/dfs-overview).

 ## EXAMPLES